moveit/moveit2/moveit_setup_assistant/README.md

 Checking for external modification depends on the timestamps of the written files, which is why `collectFiles` and the constructor for `GeneratedFile` require passing in the timestamp of the last package generation.

-Note it may be useful to call `moveit_setup_framework::createParentFolders` before writing.
+Note it may be useful to call `moveit_setup::createParentFolders` before writing.

 There is also `YamlGeneratedFile` as an easy abstraction of generating a YAML file.
 The `write` method is already implemented, and instead `writeYaml` must be implemented.